Karthickraja23006120/Square-root-of-a-number/README.md

 ```
 /*
 Program to find the square root for the given number(newton's method) using function.
-Developed by: Ksrthick Raja K
+Developed by: Karthick Raja K
 RegisterNumber:  23006120
 def square():
     number=int(input())